roylin1229/GEDRLSD/README.md

 **Level-Line Guided Edge Drawing For Robust Line Segment Detection**

 # Implementation
-Please refer to the extended version (E2LSD, https://github.com/roylin1229/E2LSD) of this algorithm.
+Please refer to the extended version of this algorithm, i.e., the E2LSD algorithm (https://github.com/roylin1229/E2LSD).

 # Video demo for visual localization with line segments detected by the GEDRLSD algorithm.